RobertApikyan/http_rest/README.md

   }
 ...
 ```
-The same `httpClient` instance can be used to run other http requests as well.
+The same `httpClient` instance can be used to run other HTTP requests as well.

 ```dart
 // The request will get the library books.